Phonics and Reading

-Reading comprehension skills are taught once a week through our Big Reading lesson.
+Reading comprehension skills are taught through our regular reading comprehension lessons.

-Each term is divided into two units for Writing.
-Terms 1, 3 and 5 have Fiction and Non Fiction, whilst Terms 2, 4 and 6 have Fiction and Poetry.
-Each unit begins by studying a high-quality example text, which the children analyse and break down, learning the skills of the writer.
+Studying for writing begins by studying a high-quality example text, which the children analyse and break down, learning the skills of the writer.
 The next stage is to produce a piece of work from shared writing.
 Shared writing is an instructional approach to teach writing to students by writing with them.
 The idea is to teach writing through writing.
 The process of writing is demonstrated by the teacher through a 'write aloud' process.
-This is done before finally applying what they have learned to their own, independent writing.
-Every fortnight, we have our Big Writing lesson in which children write independently, developing their writing stamina and learning to bring together all the different aspects of English they have learned.
+This is done before finally applying what they have learned to their own, independent writing, bringing together all the different aspects of English they have learned.

 Spelling, Punctuation and Grammar

 Spelling is taught for most children from the beginning of Year 2.
 Children are taught a different spelling rule each week, learning to apply it to a range of words.
 They also learn "tricky words" that do not fit rules, as well as continually recapping what they have already learned.
-Ten words to learn are sent home each week: usually, five are from that week's rule and five are from the National Curriculum's list of tricky words to be learned.
+Words to learn are sent home each week, either from that week's rule or from the National Curriculum's list of tricky words to be learned.
 It makes a huge difference if parents help their children to learn their words, preferably for a few minutes every day rather than once a week.

 Punctuation and grammar are taught both on their own, and as part of writing lessons.

-The school teaches full-cursive (joined-up) handwriting.
-When children are first taught their letter forms, we include a "flick" at the beginning and end of the letter, so that later joining is much simpler.
+When children are first taught their letter forms, we include a "flick" at the end of the letter, so that later joining is much simpler.
+A flick at the beginning, followed by full-cursive joined handwriting, come later in Key Stage 1.
 We believe that neat, joined-up handwriting helps children learn to spell more easily as well as helping them have pride in their work.
-In order to achieve greater depth at the end of key stage 1, joined up handwriting is a requirement, so we encourage this throughout our daily writing.
-As we get to Year 6, children will be expected to maintain legibility in joined up handwriting when writing at speed.
-We ask you to embrace this handwriting culture by ensuring your child practices at home wherever possible.
+As they move through the school, children will be expected to maintain legibility in joined up handwriting when writing at speed.